kevinbtalbert/CML_AMP_Summarization_with_Vertex_AI_Gemini/README.md

 # Document Summarization with Gemini from Vertex AI
 This Accelerator for Machine Learning Projects ("AMP") allows users to summarize documents and text using Google's Gemini models from the Vertex AI Model Garden.
-It provides two summarization modes: text-based and document-based, document management features, and customizable settings for optimizing output.
+It provides two summarization modes: text-based and document-based with document summarization supported through LlamaIndex as the vector store.

 ![](/assets/readme-header.png)